rakina/find-in-page-api/explainer-extended.md

 ### Allow web page to notify browser that new content has been loaded/modified

-`Window.navigator.redoFind()` can be called to notify browser that some content has been loaded/modified, and the browser should redo finding.
+`window.navigator.redoFind()` can be called to notify browser that some content has been loaded/modified, and the browser should redo finding.

 *Note: we might actually not need an API for this, and just improve browsers internally so that it will redo find in page if it’s idle and detected change in the DOM (though currently Chrome, Safari and Firefox does not redo find when DOM content is updated)*